FUNCTIONS OF PORT HEALTH OFFICER, PORT HEALTH ORGANISATION, COCHIN.

-- Control of Mosquito Aedes Aegypti within 400 meters of the Port Area.
+- Control of Mosquito-Aedes egypti within 400 meters of the Port Area.

-- Ships coming from Yellow Fever areas within 30 days to be limited by pratique.
+- Ships coming from Yellow Fever affected areas within 30 days to be limited by pratique.

 - All ships foreign/coastal must have a valid Ship Sanitation Exemption/ Control Certificate.

-- Issue of Ship Sanitation Exemption/ Control Certificate.
+- Issual of Ship Sanitation Exemption/ Control Certificate.

 - Water is tested for residual chlorine.

-- Ships water tanks are to be cleaned and cement coated.
+- Ships water tanks are checked and asked to be cleaned and cement coated and dated.

-- No ships to be permitted to berth without a pratique.
+- No ships are to be permitted to berth without pratique.

-- Standard Quarantine Message to be send by all ships coming from foreign ports and pratique granted.
+- Standard Quarantine Message to be sent by all ships coming from foreign ports and free pratique is granted.

 - Check pratique certificate, if coming from other Indian Ports.

-At times medical advice is sought by seafarers at high seas during their illness.
-The P.H.O. gives them the necessary instructions regarding treatment and hospitalisation as the case may be on receipt of such messages.
+At times, medical advice is sought by seafarers at high seas in case of illness or injury.
+Port Health Officer gives them the necessary instructions regarding treatment and hospitalisation as the case may be on receipt of such messages.

 The medical examination of pre-entrants as well as crew/ seamen is done as and when required.